jlgrall/esEngine/README.md

 Documentation is written before the code.
 Code must conform to the written documentation.
 All example codes from the documentation are part of the unit tests.

+Compatible with modern browsers and IE >= 9.

 Published under the MIT license.

 ## Documentation